-- See also: Parking in Vienna
+- See also:

 1. Respect trams

 Obviously, if the tram line follows the same stretch of road you’re on, you’re not obliged to pull over just to let the tram pass.
-But if you’re otherwise blocking a tram, get out of the way as quickly as possible.
+But if you’re otherwise blocking a tram, get out of the way as quickly as safely possible.
 Trust me on this.
 It’s also a legal requirement.

-2. Be careful at tram stops
+2. Be careful at tram (and bus) stops

 You might find yourself on a bit of road between a tram line and its tram stop.
 Which means people leaving or boarding the tram need to cross your lane to do so.